WW92030-STORAGE/PROTOGEN/README.md

 # PROTOGEN
-Everything is created by WW92030-STORAGE from scratch but are based on existing designs.
+Protogen head created in Fusion 360 from scratch but based on existing designs.
+Intended for use with 64x32 LED panels with 3mm separation between LEDs.